 During the rest of the year, flags may be dropped off at any of the eight Knox County Solid Waste and Recycling Convenience Centers, either location of Allen Signs, at 2408 Chapman Hwy or 8403 Kingston Pike, or at the Goodwill attended City of Knoxville Recycling Centers.
 Flags may also be taken to the offices of Knox County's Department of Engineering and Public Works, 205 West Baxter Avenue, or to the office of Keep Knoxville Beautiful, 100 S. Gay St, Suite 103.

-Make Every Day Earth Day
+Earth Day Event

-This coming year the City of Knoxville and Knox County, along with other environmental groups will sponsor an Earth Day Event, http://www.knox-earthfest.org at Pellessippi State Community College.
+Each year, the City of Knoxville and Knox County, along with other environmental groups will sponsor an Earth Day Event, www.knox-earthfest.org at Pellissippi State Community College.
 The event typically occurs in April.
-If you have any questions click the questions link on the knox-earthfest.org web site.
+If you have any questions click the questions link on the Knox Earthfest web site.